 Yes, we want kids to leave camp with smiles and memorable experiences, but our goal is to support camper growth.
 We believe kids can become competent, confident problem solvers and Nature’s Farm Camp is setup as an environment for kids to flourish.

-Being surrounded by dirt and trees, not screens and eating great food with caring, non-judgmental adult mentors, kids thrive.
+Being surrounded by dirt and trees, and eating great food with caring, non-judgmental adult mentors, kids thrive.
 We see kids leave camp walking a little taller and think it’s because they have a better understanding of emotional wellbeing, are more skilled at decision making and know they can learn anything, anywhere.

-This is only year six and we continue to evolve, but, based on both formal surveys and direct post camp feedback, our program impacts the kids and families from our campership program in a bigger way than those not on the program.
+Based on both formal surveys and direct post camp feedback, our program impacts the kids and families from our campership program in a bigger way than those not on the program.